 GASB 72 requires the Bond Fund to use valuation techniques which are appropriate under the circumstances and are either a market approach, a cost approach or an income approach.
 GASB 72 establishes a hierarchy of inputs used to measure fair value consisting of three levels.
 Level 1 inputs are quoted prices in active markets for identical assets or liabilities.
 Level 2 inputs are inputs rather than quoted prices included within Level 1, which are observable for the asset or liability, either directly or indirectly.
 Level 3 inputs are unobservable inputs.
-U.S. Municipal Securities of \$2,646,918 are classified as Level 2 of the fair value hierarchy because they are valued using a matrix pricing model.
+None of the Bond Funds restricted cash and equivalents are subject to the hierarchy levels.